Beloth/Ostston-Work/Notes/Next Session.md

     * Failed takes 2d8 thunder damage and pushed back 15ft
     * Success takes half damage
     * If pushed into a wall takes 1d4 bludgeoning damage
+* Heartstone
+  * Large stone covered in runes.
+  * Arcana check dc 15
+    * Pass - its a fake
+    * Failed - looks like a defensive runic structure made from a Dwarven heartstone.

 ###### Boss Room
 * Bearded Devil encounter
 * Will send imp with heartstone to the teleport room